 Skip to content

-Here's what's confirmed, what's still pending, and exactly how to prepare.
+Here's what's confirmed, what's still pending, and how to prepare so you can register on the first day the portal opens.

 This is general guidance, not legal advice.
 Details may change before the scheme launches.
 Monitor GOV.UK for the latest.